Storytelling in Meetings - instead of Bullet Points

 The best ideas are driven by passion.

 When was the last time you were inspired by a bullet point?
-Compared to narratives, bullet points do not have the same persuasive power.
-If you want to make the most of your meeting, incorporate a narrative that will result in a more informed discussion.
+Compared to stories, bullet points do not have the same persuasive power.
+If you want to make the most of your meeting, incorporate brief stories that will result in a more informed discussion.
 Let your business meetings inspire by offering information that can be easily understood by everyone present.

 Narratives take more thought to prepare than a slide.